DmitryLukyanov/DbIntegrationTestsDemo/README.md

 During installation, you will be asked to provide your new UNIX [credentails](https://learn.microsoft.com/en-us/windows/wsl/setup/environment#set-up-your-linux-username-and-password).

 ### Visual Studio code
-After installing WSL, you can open its terminal from Visual Studio code: https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode which will lead to:
+After installing WSL, you can open its terminal from [Visual Studio Code](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode) which will lead to:
 ![VSCode WSL connected](readme-imgs/image.png)

 #### Intalling Docker
 Next step is installing `docker` via the below steps:

     1. `git clone` this repository (or you can use your mounted main filesystem: `/mnt/c/PATH_TO_THIS_PROJECT`).
     2. Open this repository in VS code terminal.

 Main steps can be found [here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).

-#### Set up Docker's apt repository :
+#### Set up Docker's apt repository:
     3. sudo apt-get update
     4. sudo apt-get install ca-certificates curl
     5. sudo install -m 0755 -d /etc/apt/keyrings